Thinking sustainably about our future!

 Our approach

 Food waste is an area in which we can still improve many things with our actions.
 Not only within our own company, but also in the up- and downstream value chain.
-In the current year, an account of food waste is being kept for the first time at selected points of sale.
-Cooperation partnerships with food sharing organisations have been initiated.
+We have already made good progress here: All of our locations are now connected to the cooperation with Food-Sharing.

 Our aim